Powerlearnproject/se-day1-assignment-Youngmiles/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18732469&assignment_repo_type=AssignmentRepo)
 # SE_Day1
 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is the application of engineering principles to the design, development, testing and maintenance of software.
+Software engineering refers to the design, development, testing and maintenance of software.
 It involves a systematic and quantifiable approach to building software systems that are reliable, efficient and meet the user requirements.
 Improves Software Maintainability and Scalability Software needs regular updates and expansions.
 Engineering principles like modular design and documentation make it easier to update and scale applications.
 Boosts Security and Reliability Security threats are a major concern in the tech industry.
 Software engineering incorporates secure coding practices, encryption, and rigorous testing to prevent cyber attacks and system failures.
 Drives Innovation Software engineering is at the heart of emerging technologies like Artificial Intelligence (AI), Cloud Computing and IoT enabling advancements across industries.